-Whether you’re a first timer catching a massive storm in Telluride, Colorado, or a seasoned local in the Pacific Northwest, skiers and boarders are pushing beyond resort boundaries and into the backcountry more and more.
+Whether you’re a first-timer catching a massive storm in Telluride, Colorado, or a seasoned locael in the Pacific Northwest, skiers and boarders are now more than ever pushing beyond resort boundaries and into the backcountry.

 Know Your Gear

 At a minimum, you need an avalanche beacon, collapsible snow shovel, and probe whenever you’re out for a run that is not actively avalanche controlled.
 Learn how to use your kit, and practice with it.
 We carry the Pieps DSP Pro Beacon when we’re out touring, because we’ve found it to be one of the most user friendly, and very easy to learn with.

 Although carbon fibre avalanche probes exists, the decision you have to weight the decision to use one carefully.
 A broken probe may mean the difference in finding a friend or not.
 The aluminum Quickdraw Tour 280 from Black Diamond is the perfect balance between weight and strength.
 It’s got updated ferrules at the end of each section to make it slide together quickly, non-slip grip for easy use even with wet gloves and big numbers for quickly measuring the snow.

 Another item where strength should be a high priority is your shovel.
 The Evac 7 shovel is heavy enough for chopping hard snow and ice all day for snow shelters or emergency rescues but light enough to not weigh you down on long tours.
 The handle mounts to the blade straight for regular shovelling or at 90 degrees like a hoe for moving a lot of snow quickly.

 BMT stands for Big Mountain Touring and it fits well for the V-Werks BMT 109 skis from Volkl.
 We think it should have been “Excellent At Up and Down, Powder, Crud and Carving Groomers,” but the acronym is a little too long.
 A little on the expensive side but you get many different competent skis in one with these planks.